 An outlet in the walk-in closet would have been a great idea, too.
 We have two walk-in closets, and neither of them has outlets.
 It would be nice to charge electronics in there, or to even have an extra lamp/lighting plugged in so you can actually see your stuff.” – Chelsey

-Planning for too few (or too small) of windows could be one of your biggest regrets.
-9 times out of 10, natural light is always a good idea, and I fully believe you can never go wrong with too many windows and larger windows.
-Natural light makes any room feel bigger and airier.
-Plus, adding them, later on, tends to be costly and very inconvenient.
+Planning for too few (or too small) windows could be one of your biggest regrets.
+Ten times out of ten, natural light is always a good idea, and I fully believe you can never go wrong with too many windows and larger windows.
+Natural light makes any room feel bigger and airier so go big or go home, baby!
+Besides, adding them down the road tends to be costly and very inconvenient.

 Hip Tip: Want more ways to make your home feel bigger?
 I shared the best tips to get your living room feeling larger than ever – most of the tips can even be implemented in multiple rooms of your home.

-8. Ignoring light switch placement will affect the functionality in your home.
+8. Ignoring light switch placement will affect the functionality of your home.